uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 6. Select **Save** to save the HTML component.

-When using the visual editor, you can also:
+When using the visual editor, you can also perform the following tasks.

 * :ref:`Add a Link in an HTML Component`
 * :ref:`Add an Image to an HTML Component`